 The main data you can collect and study includes:

-On-site surveys that flesh out the ecommerce customer journey in the Awareness stage
+On-site surveys that flesh out in the Awareness stage

 Heatmaps that visualize activity during the consideration stage